team, working to connect people to

-The post will be varied, working with businesses across the bio economy, but with a focus on opportunities driven by industrial challenges and driving the uptake of IB across the chemistry-using industries and supporting companies wishing to utilise IB but have no experience in doing so.
-An appreciation of or experience in the use of biosciences within industry, particularly the exploitation of microbiological processes, is needed.
+The post will be varied, working with businesses across the Electronics sector but with a focus on opportunities driven by industrial challenges of the power electronics and/or RF industries.
+An appreciation of, or experience in, the use of electronics within these industries is needed.

-- Support development and implementation of future strategy and work programmes for the synbio SIG in agreement with stakeholders and team members.
+- Prepare future work programmes in agreement with stakeholders and team members.

-- Identify and monitor trends and opportunities for innovation in synthetic biology and biosciences in general through interaction with business and the technology base.
+- Identify and monitor trends and opportunities for innovation through interaction with business and the technology base.

-- Ensure that industry is aware of the funding opportunities within the synthetic biology research and innovation sphere.
+- Ensure that industry is aware of the funding opportunities within the RF and/or power electronics research and innovation sphere.